opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 ''''''''''''''
 Sometimes it may be useful to create a clone of a level in order to edit it without affecting the original one.
 For example you may want to create a new animation level starting from the drawings of another level, in order to have two sequences similar but not identical.

-The Clone command allows you to create a copy of the selected cells, preserving the numbering order and assigning a name to the clone.
-The _clone suffix appended to the name of the level is the default.
+The **Clone** command allows you to create a copy of the selected cells, preserving the numbering order and assigning a new name to it.
+The **_clone** suffix appended to the name of the level is the default.

-The cloned level will contain only drawings exposed in selected cells, even if the original level is made of more drawings; they will be automatically exposed in the column on the right of the selection, shifting the following columns.
+The cloned level will contain only drawings exposed in the selected cells, even if the original level is composed of more drawings; they will be automatically exposed in the column on the right (or layer on top) of the selection, shifting the following columns/layers.

-The new level will be available in the scene cast as a new element; it will be saved in the +drawings or +extras default folder according to the format of the original file as soon as you save it with the save command, or you save the scene.
+The new level will be available in the Scene Cast as a new element; it will be saved in the **+drawings** or **+extras** default folder, according to the format of the original file, as soon as you save it with the **Save** command, or you save the scene.

 The cell selection can also spread over several columns: in this case the same number of new columns will be inserted to make room for the cloning result.
-If more than one level is selected, the same number of new levels will be created and it is not possible to assign a name to the cloned levels.
+If more than one level is selected, the same number of new levels will be created and it's not possible to assign a name to the cloned levels.

 .. tip:: **To clone levels:**